pywbem/pywbem/docs/intro.rst

 Deprecation and compatibility policy
 ------------------------------------

-Since version 0.7.0, pywbem attempts to be as backwards compatible as possible.
+Starting with version 0.7.0, pywbem attempts to be as backwards compatible as possible.

 Compatibility of pywbem is always seen from the perspective of the user of the